microsoft/MicrosoftDisplayCaptureTools/README.md

 This entire code project is meant to be executed as a series of tests using a display device and a display capture device in tandem to verify that the expected display output is received.
 With the solution built, there are a few steps for running our default test pass:

 1. Attach a capture device supporting one of the installed plugins.
-    a.
-Two plugins are initially included
+    * Two plugins are initially included:
+        * CapturePlugins\TanagerPlugin:
-        - CapturePlugins\TanagerPlugin: Designed for a soon-to-be release capture device developed alongside this framework.
+            * Designed for a soon-to-be release capture device developed alongside this framework.
+        * CapturePlugins\GenericCaptureCardPlugin:
-        - CapturePlugins\GenericCaptureCardPlugin: Designed for [DirectShow](https://learn.microsoft.com/en-us/windows/win32/directshow/directshow)-compatible USB capture cards.
+            * Designed for [DirectShow](https://learn.microsoft.com/en-us/windows/win32/directshow/directshow) compatible USB capture cards.
-            - The [Elgato Cam Link](https://www.elgato.com/en/cam-link-4k) is an example of such a device (although this is not an explicit endorsement).
+                * The [Elgato Cam Link](https://www.elgato.com/en/cam-link-4k) is an example of such a device (although this is not an explicit endorsement).
 Generally... if the capture device appears as a Camera device to Windows, it should work.
-            - These capture cards generally cannot emulate an arbitrary display, and as such have an additional setup step: you will need to go into Windows Display Settings and remove the target display from the desktop.
+            * These capture cards generally cannot emulate an arbitrary display, and as such have an additional setup step: you will need to go into Windows Display Settings and remove the target display from the desktop.
 2. Run the Tests project in the solution
-    a.
-By default - this will attempt to automatically determine which display sources correspond to available display sink devices, and will run all available tests on all source-to-sink combinations.
+    * By default - this will attempt to automatically determine which display sources correspond to available display sink devices, and will run all available tests on all source-to-sink combinations.

 ### Troubleshooting